Ivancm11/Hacker101/README.md

 To get this flag, it was just necessary to inject a php script in the write comment section.
 For example:

     <?php echo "TEST"; ?>

+## PetshopPro

+**- Flag 1:**

+Add something to the shopping cart.
+In the checkout page, inspect element and a hidden input can be observed there, change the input to be visible and after that change the input and make some item free.